symbiapps/Boston-Airbnb-Open-Data/README.md

 # Exploration of Boston Airbnb Open Data
 ![airbnb pic](https://user-images.githubusercontent.com/39303516/164062003-82fddfc9-ddd7-41e6-adf2-4709acc879c9.jpg)
 ## Description:
-This is a look into some Airbnb data scraped on September 7, 2016.
+### Business Understanding
-The data gathered from Boston, Massachusetts. the analysis is done from the point of view of a potential new host.
-Here I seek to answer the question listed below.
+This an analysis done from the point of view of a potential new host.
+Here I seek to answer the initial questions a new host might want answered.

 1) What are the most popular amenities that a potential customer would expect to see?
 2) What are the most popular neighborhoods for rentals?
 3) What is the median price for a rental type?
 4) Does more rooms mean more dollars?
 5) Of all the data gathered, are there correlations that could be made ?

+### Data Understanding
+This is a look into some public Airbnb data scraped on September 7, 2016.
+The data gathered from Boston, Massachusetts.
+This dataset is part of Airbnb Inside, and the original source can be found here. http://insideairbnb.com/get-the-data/

+### Prepare Data
+The analysis was performed using pandas.
+The dataset is well formatted except of some missing values.
+In some instances missing values were removed in other they replaced with calculations where it seem more appropriate.

 #### Requirements
 * Installations